melzayet/aca-aks-compare/README.md

 ## GOAL 1: Scripted and Dynamic Infrastructure

-### Stay sharp on the goal:
+### Understand and stay sharp on the goal:
-Build scripted and dynamic infrastructure to host the apps
+Start with the below video:
 <a href="https://www.youtube.com/watch?v=s6sJ0cZUlV8" target="_blank"><img src="images/infra-workflow.jpg" alt="Ep.1: Infrastructure" /></a>

 ### Go deeper into these concepts/tools: